mpopa2048-source/jpegt-encoder/README.md

 Then the JPEG picture comes in, and the PNG mask comes in.
 A variation of this is mostly the same, but the PNG mask is deflated with Pako, in this case it starts with `CMPR`.

+That variation is not longer used, and the current version is using the correct formats.

 The idea was also used by Hemera Photo-Object, but the signature is not the same, but how it works it's the same.

 ## Disclaimer